 Happy Star Wars Day!
-Today we celebrate our favorite franchise, and this year is even more fun after The Force Awakens re-ignited our love for all things Star Wars.
-One of the best things about the films are its universal lessons, which can be applied to just about anything: even toward your savings goals.
+Today we celebrate our favorite franchise, and this year is even more fun after The Last Jedi re-ignited our love for all things Star Wars.
+One of the best things about the films is its universal lessons, which can be applied to just about anything: even toward your savings goals.

 The Bigger the Goal, the More Preparation is Needed

 Villains have goals, too, and that Death Star wasn’t built overnight!
 Palpatine surely had to carefully plan for his masterpiece.
 Creating something the size of a moon is expensive, so he had to make sure the Empire had the budget to procure the parts needed…even with the ‘discounts’ he definitely got with his power of manipulation.

 If you have a big goal, like starting a business or preparing for a baby, creating a plan can help you reach your goal successfully.
 Start with a number in mind and break it down over time.
 Not sure how much you need to save?
 Start with a ballpark figure.
 When we were saving money up for our baby girl’s arrival, we estimated our medical costs, maternity leave stash (I’m self-employed), and added a buffer for unexpected expenses.
 Better to have something saved than nothing!

 To take on such a powerful enemy, the Rebel Alliance pooled resources from various sources: senators, smugglers, hot shot pilots, and more.
 Working together they were able to stop the Empire.

 One of the most powerful ways you can stay on top of your savings is to gather a network around you for support.
 Get on the same page with your partner or share your plan with family.
 Maybe you and your friends can have a savings challenge or perhaps you can have a friendly competition with who can come up with the best $20 date nights.